NitorCreations/vault/python/README.md

 ## Release

 Use the provided shell script.
-Note that you need to have a venv with the dependencies installed active when running the script.
+Note that you need to have a venv with the extra dependencies installed active when running the script.

 ```shell
 ./release.sh